ksator/junos-automation-with-ansible/README.md

 Because this file is located in the [**group_vars/all**](https://github.com/ksator/junos-automation-with-ansible/tree/topology_independent/group_vars/all) directory, the variable ```{{topo}}``` can be used for all devices.

 The files in the **host_vars** directory were re-written:
 - The files in the [**host_vars**](host_vars) directory in the [**master**](https://github.com/ksator/junos-automation-with-ansible) branch are static.
-So if you use another network topology, it doesn’t work anymore until you rewrite these files.
+So if you use another network topology, it doesn’t work anymore until you re-write these files.
 Example with this file (host_vars/ex4300-10/bgp.yml)
 - The files in the [**host_vars**](https://github.com/ksator/junos-automation-with-ansible/tree/topology_independent/host_vars) directory in the [**topology_independent**](https://github.com/ksator/junos-automation-with-ansible/tree/topology_independent) branch use the ```{{topo}}``` variable.
 So if we change the topology, we just need to update the file [**topology.yml**](https://github.com/ksator/ansible-training-for-junos/blob/topology_independent/group_vars/all/topology.yml), and there is no need to change the content of the files in the [**host_vars**](https://github.com/ksator/junos-automation-with-ansible/tree/topology_independent/host_vars) directory nor the playbooks.

 # Continuous integration with Travis CI

 There is a github webhook with [**Travis CI**](https://travis-ci.org/ksator/junos-automation-with-ansible)
 The playbooks in this repository are tested automatically by Travis CI.
 The files [**.travis.yml**](.travis.yml) and [**requirements.txt**](requirements.txt) at the root of this repository are used for this.

 We are using two types of playbooks in this repository: